Outstanding Invoice Guide: How to Prevent Overdue Payments

 Get your invoices paid with the right tools

-You can’t always stop them, but try to prevent unpaid invoices early on by communicating your payment terms clearly, making your payment process easy, and following up with customers.
+Stop outstanding invoices turning into unpaid invoices early on by setting payment terms, making your payment process easy, and following up with customers.

 Invoicing software can make that a lot easier.
-With a tool that lets you track invoice statuses, automate your follow-ups, and simplify your payment process, you’ll probably see fewer unpaid invoices.
+With features that let you track invoice statuses, automate your follow-ups, and simplify your payment process.

 That means better cash flow—and more flexibility to market, improve, and grow your business.

 Originally published in December 2021.
 Last updated on March 3, 2023.